nfrechette/rtm/docs/types_supported.md

 A QVV represents an affine transform in three distinct parts: a rotation quaternion, a vector3 translation, and a vector3 non-uniform scale.
 This type is commonly used in video games as it is very fast to work with and more compact than a full affine matrix.
 It properly handles positive non-uniform scaling but negative scaling is a bit more problematic.
 A best effort is made by converting the quaternion to a matrix when necessary.
 If scale fidelity is important, consider using an affine matrix 3x4 instead.
 When multiplying transforms of this type, scale combines as it would with matrices.

+## QVVS (quaternion-vector-vector-scalar)

+A QVVS represents two affine transforms in four distinct parts:
+*  A rotation quaternion, a vector3 translation, and a scalar uniform scale
+*  A vector3 non-uniform scale

+This type isn't commonly used.
+The idea is to package a QVS along with a non-uniform 3D scale value.
+A very common use case for scale in video games (and other realtime graphics applications) is to use it to manipulate a single joint in a chain.
+For example, we might want to scale a whole arm by a factor of two by setting the scale accordingly on the shoulder joint.
+The scale then propagates along the chain when child joint transforms are multiplied with their parent transform.
+However, if we only want to scale part of the arm, the joint where scaling stops propagating needs to contain an inverse scale value to compensate.
+For small scale values, this is generally fine but issues arise when very small (near zero) or very large scale values are used.
+Scale propagation impacts both the scale and translation components and it can lead to loss of precision.
+To avoid this, the non-uniform scale value can be used to control scaling per joint without propagation: with QVVS, the uniform scale value propagates through multiplication while the non-uniform scale value does not.
+This allows for local joint scaling that does not impact the rest of the joint chain with no loss of precision.
+For that reason, scale does not combine as it would with matrices as a QVVS cannot be represented by a single matrix, we would need two: one for the local scale transformation, and another for the normal QVS transformation.

 ## Matrix 3x3

 A generic 3x3 matrix.
 Suitable to represent rotations mixed with 3D scale or anything else that might fit.